ludocode/onramp/docs/object-code.md

 In the first stage linker, labels have global scope, and symbols are treated the same as labels.
 You must make sure to use globally unique names for labels.
 (Typically this is done by prepending the name of the function that contains them.)

-In later stages of the linker, labels are local to object files, as in a conventional assembler.
+In the second stage linker, labels are local to object files, as in a conventional assembler.
 Labels can be re-used for different meanings in different object files.
+The first and second stage compiler generate labels that are unique within the translation unit.

+In the final stage linker, labels are local to symbols.
+Relative invocations can only be used for labels within the same symbol.